vocdoni/docs/docs/protocol/entity-metadata.md

 ---

-## EntityResolver
+## Entity Resolver

-The EntityResolver contract stores all the information about many entities, and it conforms with **Public ENS resolvers** spec's.
+The Entity Resolver contract stores all the information about many entities, and it conforms with **Public ENS resolvers** spec's.

 - https://docs.ens.domains/contract-api-reference/publicresolver#set-text-data
 - https://docs.ens.domains/contract-api-reference/publicresolver#get-text-data